 Be sure to have a big bag of corn tostadas on hand for dipping, or serve salsa in a dish along side tacos, Huevos a la Méxicana, grilled meat, you name it.

 Mario, our yard guy, jack of all trades, and friend, sat down to dinner with us recently.
 His eyes lit up when I put a bowl of salsa in front of him.
-He proceeded to smear salsa on hot corn tortillas, fold and eat them in quick order, calling them “Tacos Catalina”, Catalina being the name my Mexican amigos use for me.
+He proceeded to smear salsa on hot corn tortillas, fold and eat several in quick order, calling them “Tacos Catalina”, Catalina being the name my Mexican amigos use for me.
 It was a seal of approval from him.
-I knew my salsa was bueno.
+I knew my salsa was buena.

 Seed chiles for less heat.
 Use one chile to start with.
 It may be so hot that you won’t need to use more.